 "Besides being the main entryway for Santa Claus, fireplaces establish a sense of warmth and comfort within the home that creates connection," says Stephen Schroeter, co-Chief Executive Officer of the Napoleon group of companies.
 "The fireplace often acts as a focal point during the holidays, where guests are welcome to keep warm, roast chestnuts, sip hot cocoa and converse with kindred spirits."

-Before decking your mantle with tinsel trinkets and burning up the annual Yule log, it is important to ensure your fireplace is safe and in working condition.
+Before decking your mantle with tinsel trinkets and burning up the annual Yule log, it is important to ensure your new gas fireplaces are safe and in working condition.
 Unsure where to start?
 Here are the first steps to prepare your fireplace for the winter months ahead.

 Check the Chimney